Advancing Lupus Research

 “Lupus is a life-altering condition that can affect a patient’s quality of life,” said Dr. Joel Singer.

-Singer is a New York stem cell physician who uses fat stem cell therapy to treat people living with lupus.
+Singer is a New York physician who uses personal cell therapy to treat people living with lupus.

-Fat stem cells are a type of mesenchymal stem cell.
+The cells used in regenerative therapies are a type of mesenchymal stem cell.
 Mesenchymal stem cells can develop into many different types of tissue, including muscle, cartilage, ligaments, fat, blood vessels and teeth.

 The leaders of this co-study hope to determine if stem cell therapy is a safe and effective treatment for individuals who are living with lupus who do not respond to conventional medical treatment.